 Most recently in December 2014, she moved down the dial where she is currently an on-air announcer at Z103.5 in Toronto.
 She also teaches radio at Centennial College within their Broadcasting & Film program, does freelance voice work and is also an freelance entertainment writer with the Regina Leader Post.

-When she’s not immersed in radio, you may find Logan spending time with friends & family, doing some healthy cooking, teaching a fun Zumba® class (yup!
-She is a licensed instructor!), reading (music biographies are her fave) – in fact, anything music related, playing with her pug Aura, catching up on her PVR or supporting such worthy causes as The Alzheimer’s Society in memory of her grandmother.
+When she’s not immersed in radio, you may find Logan spending time with friends & family, doing some healthy cooking, practicing Yoga, meditating, reading (music biographies are her fave) – in fact, anything music related, playing with her pug Aura, catching up on her PVR or supporting such worthy causes as The Alzheimer’s Society in memory of her grandmother.